Persian crêpes with pistachio filling and syrup

 2 tablespoons orange blossom water

-Mix all the ingredients for the crepes and whip well with a whisk so that the batter is very smooth.
+Mix all the ingredients for the crepes and whisk well with a whisk until the batter is very smooth.
 Allow to sit at room temperature for 30 minutes.

 To make the syrup,